k3nnethfrancis/shoshin-dot-blog/content/posts/luxury-constraints.md

 The truth is that this kind of thinking is self-deluding and ultimately self-sabotaging.
 On the path from idea to company, products continuously evolve.
 Often times to a point unrecognizable from the original.
 But it's easy to convince yourself otherwise.

 The truth is you only need to build the simplest working version of something that conveys an idea.
-And if you could only convey the idea, you would have succeeded, because your now empowered to share your idea with the world in a way that can only be done by building it.
+And if you could only convey the idea, you would have succeeded, because you're now empowered to share your idea with the world in a way that can only be done by building it.

 You don't need months of building.
 Often, you don't need weeks.
 In our case, we needed 24 hours.